We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Brow eyebrow hair loss is also a common side effect of chemotherapy.

 The underlying cause of eyebrow loss, your age, and other factors may play a role in determining how long it takes for your eyebrows to grow back.
-According to research, eyebrows usually grow back within four to six months.
+According to

 It was once believed that when eyebrows were shaven or lost, they wouldn’t grow back.
 However, unless you have an underlying medical condition that is causing your hair loss, your eyebrows should grow back.